-The term "establishment" is important in employment law and labor relations because these laws apply to employees at establishments.
-For example, a store (establishment) owned by a company in one state may have different applicable labor laws than a store (establishment) owned by the same company in another state.
+The term "establishment" is important in employment law and labor relations because these laws apply to employees at business locations.
+For example, a store establishment owned by a company in one state might have different applicable labor laws than a store owned by the same company in another state.

 Establishments in Treaties

-...if you, or your enterprise, provide services in Canada, you may be treated as providing them through a permanent establishment in Canada even if you do not have a fixed base in Canada from which you operate.
+"...if you, or your enterprise, provide services in Canada, you may be treated as providing them through a permanent establishment in Canada even if you do not have a fixed base in Canada from which you operate."